Two from Animals Silent in Darkness

 on rooftops, smokestacks, that clockwork diorama.

 David Harsent is a British poet and librettist.
 He has published twelve volumes of poetry.
 Legion won the Forward Prize for best collection; Night was triple short-listed in the UK and won the Griffin International Poetry Prize.
 Fire Songs won the T.S.
 Eliot Prize.
-His most recent collection, Salt, was described by John Burnside, choosing it for his Book of the Year in the New Statesman, as "a masterpiece".
-A new collection, Loss, appeared in January 2020.
+His 2018 collection, Salt, was described by John Burnside, choosing it for his Book of the Year in the New Statesman, as "a masterpiece".
+His latest collection, Loss, appeared in January 2020.
 He has collaborated with several composers, though most often with Harrison Birtwistle.
 The New York Times described Birtwistle and Harsent as "a team creating alchemy".
 Birtwistle/Harsent collaborations have been performed at venues worldwide, including the Royal Opera House, BBC Proms, the Aldeburgh Festival, the Holland Festival, The Concertgebouw, The London South Bank Centre, The Salzburg Festival and Carnegie Hall.
 Harsent holds several fellowships, including Fellow of the Royal Society of Literature and Fellow of the Hellenic Authors Society.